Michael Hardenfelt (E-mail: m@hardenfelt.pl) – Tour guide in Warsaw and the rest of Poland. Phone: +48 600 43 53 83

 The number of speciality stores is declining and under pressure.
 You can still find bakers and meat shops (as butchers are called), but they are struggling to survive.
 Urban niche stores serve the elite with cheese, fish, Mediterranean products and other speciality goods, but the vast majority of Poles never set foot in one.
 A few bakeries in larger cities specialise in luxury bread and have transformed into a combination of cafe and bread shop.

-Buy it on the Internet
+Buy it on the Internet – directly to your local parcel machine

 A growing share of groceries is also sold online, much of it through the Allegro trading platform.
 It sells toothpaste, coffee, cat food, sweets and other long-lasting products at competitive prices which is delivered quickly to parcel machines.